Cheese packaging box for The Cheese Geek's Food Subscription with Crash Lock Boxes

-From brie to Baron Bigod, they know their stuff - and are determined to make sure that customers garner as much joy from their cheese delivery as the team do themselves.
+From Brie to Baron Bigod, they know their stuff - and are determined to make sure that customers garner as much joy from their cheese delivery as the team do themselves.

 That joy starts from the very moment the customer receives their carefully-prepared package, so, true to form, The Cheese Geek have poured their attention into ensuring that it’s a seamless first impression.

-Which is where Smurfit Kappa’s Gosport site stepped in.
+This is where Smurfit Kappa’s Gosport site stepped in.
 Richard Simpson - The Cheese Geek’s COO - got in touch with Wesley Dowe, Sales Executive at Smurfit Kappa Gosport via LinkedIn, and Wes has been working hard to meet his requirements.

 The Cheese Geek was growing fast, and needed to improve their packaging offering.
-They wanted nothing short of perfection: a box that would not only look good but work for their customers as well.
+They wanted nothing short of perfection: a cheese packaging box that would not only look good but work for their customers as well.

 They were after optimised sizing, as well as looking for a way to speed up their shipping process and cut down on labour hours.

-Importantly, they were also keen that the box should be sustainable: their hip London roots wouldn’t have it any other way.
+Importantly, they were also keen that the packaging box should be sustainable: their hip London roots wouldn’t have it any other way.

 Before meeting with Smurfit Kappa, they were using a FEFCO 0201 box, and had dedicated team members assembling the boxes as needed every morning, ready for delivery shipments to go out that day.